ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 ```

 (kuberay-fluentbit-ds)=
-## Setting up logging DaemonSet with Fluent Bit
+## Set up logging on a DaemonSet with Fluent Bit

 Fluent Bit is a lightweight agent that allows you to collect logs from your Kubernetes cluster and send them to a variety of destinations such as Elasticsearch, CloudWatch, S3, etc.
-In the following steps, you will set up [Fluent Bit][FluentBit] as a DaemonSet to send logs to CloudWatch Logs.
+The following steps set up [Fluent Bit][FluentBit] as a DaemonSet to send logs to CloudWatch Logs.

 ### Setup for AWS EKS